 Deadline for submissions is 11:59pm (EST) November 4, 2016.

-The entries must be submitted electronically as four separate PDF files not exceeding 7MB each.
+The entries must be submitted electronically as three separate PDF files not exceeding 7MB each.
 Each entry must contain, in order, the following documents (in English).

 Registration Form (electronic)